 Cyber Insurance & Backups

-In addition to the measures mentioned above, businesses should also consider investing in cyber insurance.
+In addition to the measures mentioned above, businesses should consider investing in cyber insurance.
 Cyber insurance is a type of policy that provides financial coverage for damages caused by a data breach or other types of malicious attacks.
-This type of insurance can help cover costs associated with restoring stolen data, alerting customers about any stolen information and hiring an IT firm to investigate the incident.
-Moreover, having an up-to date backup system in place is critical as it allows companies to quickly restore lost files if their systems become compromised and minimize downtime due to potential outages resulting from hacking attempts.
+This type of insurance can help cover costs associated with restoring stolen data, alerting customers about any stolen information, and hiring an IT firm to investigate the incident.
+Moreover, having an up-to-date backup system in place is critical as it allows companies to quickly restore lost files if their systems become compromised and minimize downtime due to potential outages resulting from hacking attempts.

 Bottom Line